parshakova/angry_birds_rl/README.md

 ## Model Description

-‘Angry Birds’ is a game with a continuous action and state space.
+"Angry Birds" is a game with a continuous action and state space.
 The policy gradient methods proved their effectiveness in a number of various domains.
 However, for a stochastic policy, the variance of a gradient estimate goes to infinity as policy becomes more and more deterministic.
 Therefore deterministic policy, a limiting case of a stochastic policy (proved by D.Silver 2014) where we simply update policy parameters in the direction of gradients of a Q function, was proposed to deal with high-dimensional continuous action spaces.